salil-gtm/SignDetect/README.md

 # SignDetect

-This application is developed to help dumb people interact with others with ease.
+This application is developed to help speechless people interact with others with ease.
 It detects voice and converts the input speech into a sign language based video.

 ## Installation